GreatEagle0303/ruby-project/hamming/GETTING_STARTED.md

 Run the test again.

     1) Error:
-    HammingTest#test_no_difference_between_identical_strands:
+    BobTest#test_stating_something:
-    NoMethodError: undefined method `compute' for #<Hamming:0x007fa531343e50>
+    NoMethodError: undefined method `hey' for #<Bob:0x007fa531343e50>
-        hamming_test.rb:12:in `test_no_difference_between_identical_strands'
+        bob_test.rb:12:in `test_stating_something'

-This time we have a `Hamming`, but we're trying tell it to `compute`, and `Hamming` doesn't understand that message.
+This time we have a Bob, but we're trying to call a method named "hey" on him.

-Open up hamming.rb and add a method definition inside the class:
+Open up bob.rb and add a method definition inside the class:

-    class Hamming
+    class Bob
-      def self.compute
+      def hey
       end
     end